Physical Therapy Outpatient Modifiers for 2022

 For questions or concerns about PT modifiers and if they are required/applicable with private insurances, it is important that physical therapists contact third-party payers directly.

 You and your staff provide high quality rehabilitative care and deserve to be reimbursed for it.
-Taking the time to understand what physical therapy modifiers are and how they should be incorporated into the billing process, will lead you and your staff to decreasing billing errors made and increasing your clinics overall reimbursement.
+Taking the time to understand what physical therapy outpatient modifiers are and how they should be incorporated into the billing process, will lead you and your staff to decreasing billing errors made and increasing your clinics overall reimbursement.
+Healthie’s free Starter Plan makes it easy to organize EHRs, Superbills, and process client payments and invoices, all for $0.
+Click here to get started today.

 Physical Therapy Modifiers and EHRs

-When creating insurance claims, it’s important to have client chart notes easily accessible so that you can bill the proper diagnostic and procedural codes; selecting an EHR that integrates with a billing tool is key to streamlining your billing and insurance workflows within your physical therapy practice.
+When creating insurance claims with PT modifiers, it’s important to have client chart notes easily accessible so that you can bill the proper diagnostic and procedural codes; selecting an EHR that integrates with a billing tool is key to streamlining your billing and insurance workflows within your physical therapy practice.
 This integration can reduce any errors leading to claims denials, speed up your overall insurance billing process, and ensure that you get properly reimbursed for the services you provide.

 Healthie’s insurance billing features allow you to easily generate CMS-1500s within the platform, submit claims, and track claim status and reimbursement.
+Find out how to get started with a Free Plan today.
 With Healthie’s integrated EHR and billing features, you can:

 - Save CPT and ICD-10 codes as favorites to streamline the claim generation process